 Are you ready to learn how to prevent mold from growing in your home?
 Here are some tips from the pros.
 Mold isn’t a friend to anyone.
 We all know that.
 So what are the easiest ways to target mold prevention in your home?
 Moisture control.

 Certain kinds of mold are essential in life.
-Where would we be without brie cheese and penicillin, but when mold goes undetected in your house and keeps growing, the human health implications can be both bad and serious.
+Where would we be without brie cheese and penicillin, but when you fail to prevent mold in your house and it keeps growing, the human health implications can be both bad and serious.

 Most people assume mold is contained to grow in bathrooms, where hot showers can cause moisture buildup on the walls, floors, and ceilings, but mold can grow anywhere.
-Mold can build up on carpets and clothing and even in places that you can’t see, like the backside of drywall or above the tiles on your ceiling.
+Learn to prevent mold from building up on carpets and clothing and even in places that you can’t see, like the backside of drywall or above the tiles on your ceiling.

 While you can’t mold-proof your home, take the follow considerations into account.

 Is your family constantly at war with a flooding basement?
 Do you notice frequent condensation on a window?
 Is there a water stain on the ceiling from an undetermined leak?
 Address the problems you find to stop mold in its tracks.

 Prevent Mold by Keeping Wet Areas Dry